gracetownland/OER-AI/Docs/DEPLOYMENT_GUIDE.md

 _Note: when selecting the scopes to grant the token (step 8 of the instruction), make sure you select `repo` scope._

 **Once you create a token, please note down its value as you will use it later in the deployment process.**

-### Enable Models in Bedrock

-First, navigate to Amazon Bedrock in the AWS Console.
-From the home page, click on model access under Bedrock configurations.

-Then click on "Modify model access" and enable the relevant models.
-Click next and on the next page click submit.

-The following models are required for this project:

-**Required Models:**
-- **Amazon Titan Embeddings V2** (for document embeddings)
-- **Meta Llama 3 70B Instruct** (primary text generation model)

-**Optional Models** (for additional functionality):
-- **Cohere Embed V4** (alternative embedding model)
-- **Claude 3 Sonnet** (alternative text generation model)
-- **Mistral Large** (alternative text generation model)

-The relevant models are now enabled in Bedrock.

 ## Deployment